MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 1. Select “Assets” from the projects folder.

-2. Type in the search bar, “holographicbutton.”
+2. Type in the search bar, “pressablebutton.”

 ![MR213_BuildSettings](images/mrlearning-base-ch2-2step1im.PNG)

-3. Drag the prefab (represented by a blue box) named "HolographicButton" into your hierarchy.
+3. Drag the prefab (represented by a blue box) named "PressableButton" into your hierarchy.

 > TODO note - tell users to zoom out so they can read the buttons